KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 This parameter requires [`ac_perc`](../installations/asset-chain-parameters.html#ac-perc).
 Also, either [`ac_pubkey`](../installations/asset-chain-parameters.html#ac-pubkey) OR [`ac_script`](../installations/asset-chain-parameters.html#ac-script) must be set.

-The `ac_founders` value determines the frequency at which this founder's reward is paid.

 The `ac_perc` value determines the percentage of block rewards paid to the founder.
+These rewards are not paid out immediately, but rather according to the `ac_founders` setting.

+`ac_founders` determines the frequency at which the founder's reward is paid.

 For example: